UniMath/agda-unimath/src/foundation-core/propositions.lagda.md

 This is part of a general scheme where `Π₍ₙ₎` takes an indexing type and a family of $n$-[types](foundation-core.truncated-types.md) over it as inputs, and spits out the $n$-type of dependent functions into the family.
-Note in particular that `Π₍ₙ₎` should be read differently from `∀₍ₙ₎`, which takes values in propositions irrespective of $n$.
+Note in particular that `Π₍ₙ₎` should be read differently from the universal quantification `∀₍ₙ₎`, which takes values in propositions irrespective of $n$.

 We now repeat the above for implicit Π-types.